material-components/material-components-web-react/README.md

 If you want to use the compiled CSS and not customize any colors, text, etc. you can skip to [Step 3a](#step-3a-use-compiled-css).

 Most likely you'll want to start using the [Sass mixins](https://github.com/material-components/material-components-web/blob/master/docs/code/architecture.md#sass) to customize your app.
-MDC Sass files are not supported out of the box, since we do not append `~` to our module imports.
+MDC Sass files are not supported out of the box, since we do not prepend `~` to our module imports.
 See this [Github issue](https://github.com/facebook/create-react-app/issues/4494#issuecomment-428531848) explaining the issue in detail.
 There is a workaround, but requires some work on your end (we promise it is not too difficult).

 ##### Add environment variable

 To get MDC React Components to work with `create-react-app` you need to set a `SASS_PATH` environment variable that points to your `node_modules` directory.
-To quickly do this on OSx or Linux enter the following in your command line:
+To quickly do this on OS X or Linux enter the following in your command line:

 ```sh
 export SASS_PATH=./node_modules